In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Results and discussions

-It can be seen from Fig.~\ref{fig3v2} that both the in-medium pion energy $\omega$ and the pion optical potential $V_{\pi}$ do not vanish at $|\mathbf{k}|=0$.
-It is because $k^2$ and $(pk)^2-m^2_{N}k^2$ appear in the relativistic form of $\Pi_{N}$ and $\Pi_{\Delta}$ (see appendix \ref{AppendixB}).
-The in-medium pion self energy do not vanish at momentum $|\mathbf{k}|=0$, i.e. the color lines deviate the black line at k=0, which is different from the results in the nonrelativistic form of pion self-energy as in Ref.~\cite{ZhenZhang2017}.
-The in-medium pion energy $\omega$ increases with the density increasing at lower momentum ($|\mathbf{k}|/m_{\pi}<0.6$) while decrease as density at higher momentum ($|\mathbf{k}|/m_{\pi}>0.6$), where the results are the same as Refs.~\cite{Dmitriev1985,Mao1999prc}.
+Note from Fig.~\ref{fig3v2} that both the in-medium pion energy $\omega$ and pion optical potential $V_{\pi}$ do not vanish at $|\mathbf{k}|=0$.
+This is because $k^2$ and $(pk)^2-m^2_{N}k^2$ appear in the relativistic forms of $\Pi_{N}$ and $\Pi_{\Delta}$ (see appendix \ref{AppendixB}).
+One can also find that the in-medium pion self-energy do not vanish at momentum $|\mathbf{k}|=0$, i.e., the color lines deviate from the black line at $|\mathbf{k}|$=0, which is different from the results in the nonrelativistic form of pion self-energy reported in Ref.~\cite{ZhenZhang2017}.
+The in-medium pion energy $\omega$ increases with density increasing at lower momentum ($|\mathbf{k}|/m_{\pi}<0.66$) while decreases with density at higher momentum ($|\mathbf{k}|/m_{\pi}>0.66$).
+The pion energy in this study is similar to that reported in Refs.~\cite{Dmitriev1985,Mao1999prc}, and the results are the same as those in Ref.~\cite{Xia1988} according to the nonrelativistic calculation.
 In the right panel of Fig.~\ref{fig3v2}, we present the pion optical potential for symmetric nuclear matter.
-The calculations results show that the pions with $|k|/m_{\pi}<0.6$ feel a repulsive force, while the pions with $|k|/m_{\pi}>0.6$ feel an attractive force.
-Consequently, one can expect that the pion spectral obtained in the heavy ion collisions may show their maximum values at certain kinetic energy comparing to the calculations without considering such pion potential.
-The energy slope of pion spectral may be a probe to investigate the pion optical potential.
-For the convenient applying the in-medium pion energy in estimation $\Delta$ decay width and optical potential in transport models, we give the parameterization form of $\omega$ as function of $|\mathbf{k}|$ in appendix~\ref{AppendixD}.
+The calculation results show that the pions with $|\mathbf{k}|/m_{\pi}<0.66$ experience a repulsive force, while the pions with $ |\mathbf{k}|/m_{\pi}>0.66$ experience an attractive force.
+Consequently, one can expect that the pion energy obtained in the heavy ion collisions may show their maximum values at a certain kinetic energy compared to the calculations without considering such the pion potential.
+The energy slope of pion energy may be a probe to investigate the pion optical potential.
+For the convenient application of the in-medium pion energy in estimation $\Delta$ decay width and optical potential in transport models, we provide the parameterization form of $\omega$ as a function of $|\mathbf{k}|$ in appendix~\ref{AppendixD}, where $|\mathbf{k}|$ is expanded to $m_{\pi}$.